react-native-community/react-native-template-typescript/README.md

 ### Note on the legacy CLI
 There seems to be quite some confusion about the legacy CLI.
 This template only works with the new CLI.
 Make sure you have uninstalled the legacy `react-native-cli` first (`npm uninstall -g react-native-cli`), for the below command to work.
 If you wish to not use `npx`, you can also install the new CLI globally (`npm i -g @react-native-community/cli` or `yarn global add @react-native-community/cli`).

+> In case you need legacy cli installed for any reason, you should use the option `--ignore-existing` to tell to npx to use latest version.
+Your command will be like `npx --ignore-existing react-native init Myapp --template react-native-template-typescript`.

 Further information can be found here: https://github.com/react-native-community/cli#about

 ### `react-native@0.62.0` or higher